-Detailed information about the fieldbus connection can be found in the corresponding manual for communication with EtherCAT.
+You will find detailed information about the fieldbus connection in the corresponding manual for communication with EtherCAT.

 11.4.17 X200, X201: PROFINET

 In order to be able to connect the drive controllers to other PROFINET nodes, an integrated switch with both X200 and X201 RJ-45 sockets is provided.
 The sockets are located on top of the device.
 The associated pin assignment and color coding correspond to the EIA/TIA-T568B standard.